rubyreferences/rubyref/book/builtin/exceptions.md

 # Exception

-Descendants of class Exception are used to communicate between `Kernel#rais'e and `rescue` statements in `begin ... end` blocks.
+Descendants of class Exception are used to communicate between `Kernel#raise` and `rescue` statements in `begin ... end` blocks.
 Exception objects carry information about the exception -- its type (the exception's class name), an optional descriptive string, and optional traceback information.
-Exception
-subclasses may add additional information like `NameError#name\`.
+Exception subclasses may add additional information like `NameError#name`.

 Programs may make subclasses of Exception, typically of StandardError or RuntimeError, to provide custom classes and add additional information.